 Describe a job that you would like to try.

 - what skills are necessary to do this job

-- is it a good job in your country?
+- if it is a good job or not

 and explain why you would like to work in this job.